chime/terraform-aws-alternat/README.md

 The Internet is unreliable by design, so failure modes such as connection loss should be a consideration in any resilient system.

+### Edge cases

+As described above, alterNAT uses the [`ReplaceRoute` API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ReplaceRoute.html) (among others) to switch the route in the event of a NAT instance failure or Auto Scaling termination event.
+One possible failure scenario could occur where the EC2 control plane is for some reason not functional (e.g. an outage within AWS) and a NAT instance fails at the same time.
+The replace-route function may be unable to automatically switch the route to the NAT Gateway because the control plane is down.
+One mitigation would be to attempt to manually replace the route for the impacted subnet(s) using the CLI or console.
+However, if the control plane is in fact down and no APIs are working, waiting until the issue is resolved may be the only option.

 ## Usage and Considerations

 There are two high level steps to using alterNAT: